urbanware-org/paval/readme.txt

     Requirements

-        In order to use the module, the Python 3.x framework (version 3.6 or higher) must be installed on the system.
+        In order to use the module, Python 3.6 or higher must be installed.

-        If you need a version for the deprecated Python 2.x framework for whatever reason, you can try refactoring the syntax from Python 3.x to version 2.x using the 3to2 (https://pypi.python.org/pypi/3to2) tool.

-        However, there is no guarantee that this works properly or at all.
+        If you need a version for Python 2 for whatever reason, you can try refactoring the syntax using the 3to2 tool.
+However, there is no guarantee that this works properly or at all, and support for this is not provided in any way.

     Usage